|

 resurrected. and meets monthly in the summer at churches around Lincolnshire

-some dating from the 11th and 12th centuries, very few are completely
+in Lincolnshire, some dating from the 11th and 12th centuries, very few

-original.
-Most have been rebuilt on earlier footprints with the changes
+are completely original.
+Most have been rebuilt on earlier footprints

-of style depending upon the era in which it was built, the money available
+with the changes of style depending upon the era in which it was built,

-follow.
-There are lots more than you see here and we'll change them and
+that we visited follow.
+There are lots more than you see here and we'll

 |